charanjitsingh8-dot/LIVEWEATHER-DASHBOARD/README.md

 ​Data Visualization Add-on: A separate script could read the generated weather_history.csv file using Pandas and plot temperature trends over time using libraries like Matplotlib or Seaborn.

 ​Multi-city Batch Queries: Modifying the CLI input loop to take a list of cities separated by commas, fetching data for all of them concurrently, and appending them to the log as a single batch operation.

+#Author Charanjit Developed as part of internship Python programming module.